goldenyz/react-perfect-scrollbar/README.md

 // change scroll left
 this._scrollRef.scrollLeft = 0;
 ```
+#### component
+The container component type.
+Default to "div".
+Only string is allowed.
 #### onScrollY
 Invoked when the y-axis is scrolled in either direction.
 #### onScrollX